socebrian/culex_snps/results/allign-SNPcall-pipiens123.md

 # Proyec: SNPS Culex - ECOGEN
 # pipieline for fastp trimming, alignment, variant calling and filtering
+# pipieline applied to Cx pipiens batches 1, 2 and 3.
 ## sonia cebrian camison scebrian27@gmail.com/sonia.cebrian@ebd.csic.es
 ### 10/09/2024 - 15/1/2025

+These batches are characterized for having low coverage, approx mean DP is 8X.
+Also very low MAF.

 ### 1: fastp trimming (culex conda env on CESGA pipiens 123) (talapas conda env fastp pipiens4 y perex)
 1. fastqc.sh: runs fastqc in all files and then do multiqc over the results.
 I do it before and after applying fastp to: